jw120/fcc-url-shortener/README.md

   + DONE re-direct
   + DONE invalid URL page

-* TODO Use debug instead of console
+* DONE Use debug instead of console
-* TODO Server tests

-  + DONE What should return value be for invalid/missing,
-  + TODO Test valid functionality
-  + TODO Avoid repitition in test fetching?

-* TODO pg -  Use basic pg only - with DIY Promises/helpers
+* DONE pg -  Use basic pg only - with DIY Promises/helpers

   + DONE Add debug
   + DONE Get database to work with create/insert/lookup